Organic Geochemistry

 Organic Geochemistry is a monthly peer-reviewed scientific journal published by Elsevier covering research on all aspects of organic geochemistry.
 It is an official journal of the European Association of Organic Geochemists.
-The editors-in-chief are Steven Rowland (University of Plymouth), John Volkman (CSIRO Oceans and Atmosphere), and Cliff Walters (University of Texas at Austin).
+The editors-in-chief are Bart van Dongen (University of Manchester), Elizabeth Minor (University of Minnesota Duluth), and Clifford Walters (University of Texas at Austin).

 Abstracting and indexing

 The journal is abstracted and indexed in:

-According to the Journal Citation Reports, the journal has a 2021 impact factor of 3.623.
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 2.6.

 Notable articles

 According to the Web of Science, the journal's two most cited papers (as of 22 June 2013) are: